o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 ## Brief outline of the packaging steps

-1. Install WWise SDK (required for o3de-multiplayersample but optional for other projects)
+1. Install Wwise SDK (required for o3de-multiplayersample but optional for other projects)
 1. Use the engine from GitHub, not the installer
-1. Create a build for non-monolithic build of the engine
-1. Compile the engine with o3de-multiplayersample in profile non-monolithic mode
+1. Compile o3de-multiplayersample and the engine (non-monolithic)
-1. Process all the assets using the Asset Processor from profile non-monolithic mode
+1. Process assets using the Asset Processor
-1. Create game bundles (.pak files) from the seed lists (a list of game assets)
+1. Create asset bundles (.pak files) from asset seed lists (a list of game assets)
-1. Create a build for monolithic build of the engine
-1. Compile the engine with o3de-multiplayersample in profile (and/or release) monolithic mode
+1. Compile o3de-multiplayersample and the engine (monolithic profile or release)
-1. Create a folder for the packaged build outside of the engine, this will be the share-able folder of the packaged game
-1. Copy the monolithic game binaries and the game bundles to the packaged folder
+1. Copy the game binaries and asset bundles to a release folder you can share
-1. The packaged build is ready and can be shared without requiring the developer environment.

 ## Pre-requisites